-Devon Island is the largest uninhabited island on Earth at over fifty thousand square kilometres.
-The island's geology is stunning, and very visible as we sail the coast.
+On the northern border of Tallurutiup Imanga lies Devon Island, the largest uninhabited island on Earth at over fifty thousand square kilometres.
+The island’s geology is stunning.
 Flat topped mountains, glacial valleys, and a substantial ice cap give Devon Island its unique character.

 Ilulissat translates literally into “iceberg”, an apt name for this site at the mouth of the Ilulissat Icefjord—a UNESCO World Heritage Site.
 The icefjord is the outlet of the Sermeq Kujalleq Glacier, source of many of the icebergs in the North Atlantic.

 Here, we will cruise in our fleet of Zodiacs to appreciate the icebergs.
 We will also visit the bustling town of Ilulissat, with its museums, cafes, craft shops, and busy fishing harbour.

 People have lived in the Sisimiut area for 4,500 years.
 For the first 2,000 years, the people of the Saqqaq culture occupied the area.
 Approx. 2,500 years ago, new people brought the Dorset culture to the Sisimiut area.
 They lived here for 1,500 years and were followed by the people of the Thule culture—the ancestors of the current population.
 All these cultures came from Canada.
 The people primarily lived on fish, birds and mammals such as whales and seals.
 The ice-free conditions in the sea around Sisimiut, including some of Greenland’s deepest fjords, allow us to sail in waters that are home to many whales and seals.